node-migrator-bot/tache.io/README.md

     tache.init();

-This will start a Tache server using the Connect middleware, running on localhost:8000.

 ### Standalone

-__Important__: If you're using the (currently pre-release) npm 1.0, you'll need to `npm install -g tache.io` before you can do this.
+__Important__: If you're using the (currently pre-release) npm 1.0, you'll need to `npm install -g tache.io` (to install globally) before you can run standalone tache.

 Tache.io ships with a simple shell script `tache-serve` that allows you start a local tache server just by pointing it at a directory of endpoints.